chinmayembedded/DL-ONNX-models/README.md

 ## Check installation.md for respective installations

 squeeze_onnx - Image classification provided using squeezenet and mobilenet model.
-You need to change the path in python execuatble file(imagenet_inference.py)
+You need to change the path in python executable file(imagenet_inference.py)

 face_recognition - Face recognition module.